udhaya786/technical_task_qa/README.md

 ##### Please create your own repo and share the solution with us

 ### Description
-During the test we want you to imagine yourself as a member of our team, with a collective goal of getting our tasks completed.
+During the test we'd like you to imagine yourself as a member of our team, which has a collective goal of getting our sprint tasks completed.

-When we have reviewed your test, and any accompanying documents you feel necessary, if we like what we see, we’ll invite you to join us for a video conversation during which we’ll ask you to go through your test, explaining any decisions that you made.

 Let’s start!